freenas/freenas-docs/userguide/intro.rst

 A new iSCSI wizard in :ref:`Block (iSCSI)` makes it easy to configure iSCSI shares.

-Pool manager improvements (encryption and duplicate)
+There have been several :ref:`Pool Manager <Pools>` improvements.
+The labels and tooltips for encryption operations are clearer.
+Disk type, rotation rate, and manufacturer information makes it easier to differentiate between selectable disks when creating a pool.
+A :guilabel:`REPEAT` button makes it easy to create multiple pools using the same layout, such as a series of striped mirrors.

 Significant improvements to
 `SMB sharing <https://jira.ixsystems.com/browse/NAS-102108>`__
 include ZFS user quotas support, web service discovery support, and improved directory listing performance for newly-created shares.

-Middleware and websockets APIv2 rewrite is complete we should say v1 is being deprecated and will not be available in next major release
+The middleware and websockets APIv2 rewrite is complete.
+APIv1 remains for backwards compatibility but will be deprecated and no longer available in the next major release.

 **Deprecated and Removed Features**